silverstripe/silverstripe-subsites/README.md

 ## Usage

-### Limit allowed domains

-You can list available domains for your subsites (Example: subdomain.''domain''.tld).
-The subsites are generally identified only by their subdomain part (Example: ''subdomain''.domain.tld).

-This example would let you create subsites such as ''wellington.mycompany.com'' or ''london.mycompany.org''

-*mysite/_config.php*

-	:::php
-	Subsite::set_allowed_domains(array(
-	   'mycompany.com',
-	   'mycompany.org'
-	));

-If you would like to be able to choose any domain for your subsite, rather than subdomains off a common base, then list top-level domains in your `set_allowed_domains()` list.

-In this example, your subsite name (e.g. ''silverstripe''), will be appended to a much shorter base domain (e.g.  ''co.nz'', or ''org'').
-This would let you create subsites with domains such as ''silverstripe.org'' or ''example.co.nz''

-*mysite/_config.php*

-	:::php
-	Subsite::set_allowed_domains(array(
-	   'com',
-	   'org',
-	   'co.nz',
-	   'org.nz',
-	));

-You can mix the two together, if you want to have some subsites hosted off subdomains of your mail site, and some subsites hosted off their own domains.
-In this example, you could set up subsites at ''wellington.example.com'', ''othersite.co.nz'', or ''thirdsite.org''.

-*mysite/_config.php*

-	:::php
-	Subsite::set_allowed_domains(array(
-	   'example.com',
-	   'com',
-	   'org',
-	   'co.nz',
-	   'org.nz',
-	));

-Note that every site also has a ''www.''-prefixed version of the domain available.
-For example, if your subsite is accessible from ''wellington.example.org'' then it will also be accessible from '''www.wellington.example.org''.

 ### Strict Subdomain Matching ###

 The module tries to provide sensible defaults, in which it regards `example.com` and `www.example.com` as the same domains.
 In case you want to distinguish between these variations, set `Subsite::$strict_subdomain_matching` to TRUE.
 This won't affect wildcard/asterisk checks, but removes the ambiguity about default subdomains.